zirkeldesign/laravel-mpdf/README.md

 ## Basic Usage

-To use Laravel Mpdf add something like this to one of your controllers.
+To use Laravel mPDF add something like this to one of your controllers.
 You can pass data to a view in `/resources/views`.

 ```php
 //....